 What is euthanasia?

 The origin of the word is the Greek eu thanaos, meaning ‘good death’ or to die well without pain.
 Euthanasia is the act of deliberately ending the life of another person by non-violent means.
 Involuntary euthanasia occurs when the person dying has not asked to be euthanased.
 Sometimes referred to as 'assisted dying', voluntary euthanasia occurs when a person assists someone who has requested help to die.

-Euthanasia, including voluntary euthanasia, is illegal in New Zealand.
-However, there have been attempts to change the law.
+Euthanasia, including voluntary euthanasia, was illegal in New Zealand until 2021, when the latest of several attempts to change the law succeeded.

 Arguments for euthanasia

 Those in favour of voluntary euthanasia argue for the right of individuals to die with dignity, and assert that the person concerned is best able to assess their quality of life and make decisions about whether to go on living.

 Arguments against euthanasia

 Objections to euthanasia are that it devalues life and undermines human dignity.
 Some believe that it also breaks religious laws.
 The New Zealand Medical Association considers that voluntary euthanasia is unethical, but supports patients' right to pain relief.
 It argues that the proper provision of such relief, even when it may hasten the death of the patient, is not unethical.

 The Voluntary Euthanasia Society of New Zealand (VES) advocates voluntary euthanasia and pro-euthanasia campaigners such as Australian Philip Nitschke have made frequent visits to New Zealand to talk to VES members.

 There have been highly publicised New Zealand prosecutions related to euthanasia, including the trial of Lesley Martin, who was convicted in 2004 of the attempted murder of her terminally ill mother, Joy Martin, in 1999.
 She spent seven months in prison.
 Charges of murder and attempted murder were laid after she published an account of giving her mother an overdose of morphine and smothering her.